 I am a Mistler Graduate Scholar at WildCRU within the Department of Zoology working on a DPhil research project situated within WildCRU’s Programme on Conservation Geopolitics.

-During the second year of my MSc I was based at the University of Natural Resources and Applied Life Sciences in Vienna, Austria and I also started working with the United Nations Office on Drugs and Crime (UNODC) who have a mandate to combat Wildlife and Forest Crime.
-I stayed with the UNODC as a Visiting Research Scholar while working on my thesis which looked into the use of remote sensing & geospatial technologies to combat wildlife crime in East and Southern Africa.
-The United Nations of Outer Space Affairs (UNOOSA) supported me to collect data for this research the results of which can be found here.
+Having developed a strong foundation in the Social Sciences during my Bachelor’s degree I then bridged into the Natural Sciences during a two-year interdisciplinary MSc in Environmental Science and Remote Sensing at Uppsala University, Sweden joint with The Swedish University of Environmental Sciences (SLU).
+During this period, I worked with the Centre for International Forestry Research (CIFOR) in Kenya on a piece of research looking at the impact of land tenure arrangements in Reduction of Emissions from Deforestation and Forest Degradation (REDD+) programmes.
+During the second year of the MSc I was based at the University of Natural Resources and Applied Life Sciences in Vienna, Austria and I started working with the United Nations Office on Drugs and Crime (UNODC) who have a mandate to combat Wildlife and Forest Crime.
+I stayed with the UNODC as a Visiting Research Scholar while working on my Master’s thesis which focused on the use of remote sensing & geospatial technologies to combat wildlife crime in East and Southern Africa.
+The United Nations of Outer Space Affairs (UNOOSA) supported me to collect data for this research- the results of which can be found here.